sauleh/fc99/syllabus.md

 # Attendance Policy
 According to univesity guidlines, students who miss more than 6 sessions are not eligable for a passing grade.
 University guidelines will be followed.
 If you cannot attend a session **always** contact the instructor ahead of time with a valid reason.
 Depending on your reason and record, the instructor may decide to not count your absency for that session.

-# TA Classes
-TA Classes will be held on Mondays from 1 till 3 in room -119.

-# TA Office Hours
-To Be Announced